renettarenula/Tako/readme.txt

 = How do I contact you if I have a question? =

 Email me at ren.aysha[at]gmail.com.
-Please put [tako-movable-comment] on the subject line.
+Please include [tako-movable-comments] on the subject line.